C-D-Lewis/evrythng-cli/README.md

   installed globally with `-g` or as a project dependency (i.e: in `node_modules`).
 * Have a package name beginning the prefix `evrythng-cli-plugin-`.
-* Have a single source file identifyable when it is `require`d, such as setting `main` in its `package.json`.
+* Have a single source file identifiable when it is `require`d, such as setting `main` in its `package.json`.
 * That file must export a single function, which is provided the `api` parameter (see below).
 Asynchronous functions are not currently supported.